10 Common Blogging Mistakes and How to Avoid Them

 - Collaborate with other bloggers or influencers to expand your reach.

-7. Not Engaging with Your Readers
+6. Not Engaging with Your Readers

 How to Avoid It:

-- Respond to comments on your blog and social media.
+- Respond to comments and questions promptly.

 How to Avoid It: